publishpress/PublishPress-Blocks/readme.txt

 == Frequently Asked Questions ==

 = Can I get support for the editor use? =
-We reply to every question about the editor on the forum here, just ask :)
+We reply to every question about the editor on the forum here, just ask :) We also have an online documentation here: https://www.joomunited.com/documentation/advanced-gutenberg

 = Does Advanced Gutenberg slowing down my website? = The plugin has almost NO impact on page load, it's only loaded during the edition process.

 = Is Advanced Gutenberg free? =
 Yes, totally free of charge.

+= Where can I see Advanced Gutenberg in my WordPress admin panel? = In different places: in Gutenberg itself adding some options to blocks, adding new blocks, as a new menus under Settings and under Gutenberg

+= Can I setup an edition profile per user? =
+Yes this is possible, from the Gutenberg profile management, select some blocks, then you can give the profile to a single user or a user role

 = Can I translate Advanced Gutenberg plugin? =
 Yes, and that's really easy!
 JU Translation is a translation tool included in all our WordPress plugins: get, share and manage your extensions translations from a visual and easy to use interface!
 You'll find it in the Advanced Gutenberg settings menu